Hackers exploiting new Windows vulnerability – Is your system at risk?

 Tap or click here to see what the last buggy Windows 10 update broke

-Tags: Apple, Chrome, cyberattacks, Google, Google Chrome, hackers, malware, Microsoft Windows 10, Microsoft Windows 7, operating system, patch, Project Zero, security, security flaws, tech companies, virus scanners
+Tags: Apple, cyberattacks, Google, Google Chrome, hackers, malware, Microsoft Windows 10, Microsoft Windows 7, operating systems, patch, Project Zero, security, security flaws, tech companies, virus scanners